Since 1924

 Expansion

-The Houston SPCA opened its first Pet Wellness Clinic to the community, specializing in preventive and affordable care.
-The clinic now treats common illnesses such as heartworm disease, respiratory infections, skin infections, diarrhea and ear infections.
+The Houston SPCA opened our Pet Wellness Clinic to the community, specializing in preventive and affordable veterinary care.
+The clinic now treats common illnesses such as heartworm disease, respiratory infections, skin infections, diarrhea, and ear infections.